top of page

 Aerial Maps

-The BAR Holdings' concept design shows a whole lotta pavement.
+The BAR Holdings' concept design shows pavement over most of the 33-acre forest.

 February 17, 2023, Olympian article, photo from Mike Brewer, with added markups by Ronda Larson Kramer